r0fls/gostats/README.md

 Statistics for go

 ###Usage
-To install, you do `go get github.com/r0fls/gostats`.
+To install, do `go get github.com/r0fls/gostats`.
 Check out `gostats_test.go` for a working example of using each distribution.

 You have to call `Seed()` initially before generating any random numbers.